jravi123/shiny-app/readme.md

 ### Clone the shiny project

-From the terminal clone this project with the below command
+From the cloud shell terminal clone this project with the below command

 `git clone https://github.com/jravi123/shiny-app.git`